almutnaw/almutnaw.github.io/about.md

 - Teacher assistance at [OSU](http://oregonstate.edu) (January 2015 - July 2016)
 - Web developer at [AgBiz Logic](https://agbizlogic.com) (June 2016 - December 2016)
 - [iOS developer](https://github.com/almutnaW) (Octobor 2015 - Present)
-- Volunteer at Samaritan Cancer Center & Emergency room (March 2017 - Present)
+- Volunteer at Samaritan Cancer Center & Emergency room (March 2017 - September 2017)

 Created this website to share my thoughts and ideas the best way the 21st century can offer which is of course through writing short blogs for all my friends and family who would like to know what I have been up to in my crazy life `^^`

 One passion of mine is sharing the knowledge I consume to others by writing tutorials that will make me better at learning materials and hopefully it will help others achieve their goals.

-If you interested in my professional career, this is my [resume](https://drive.google.com/a/oregonstate.edu/file/d/0Bw0OFPo7hrugQ042NFVwcGxDb3M/view?usp=sharing) (need to update it `> <`)
+If you interested in my professional career, this is my [resume](https://drive.google.com/file/d/0B88IUkLsSFowRzJScVN5aktHeGM/view?usp=sharing)